Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_network_rule_config"></a> [network\_rule\_config](#input\_network\_rule\_config)

-Description:   Defaults to `{}`.
-IP rules only for Basic and Standard, virtual network or IP rules for Premium.
+Description:   IP rules only for Basic and Standard, virtual network or IP rules for Premium.
 Defines the network rules configuration for the resource.

   - `trusted_services_allowed` - (Optional) - Defaults to `false`.
 Are Azure Services that are known and trusted for this resource type are allowed to bypass firewall configuration?
   - `cidr_or_ip_rules`         - (Optional) - Defaults to `[]`.
 One or more IP Addresses, or CIDR Blocks which should be able to access the ServiceBus Namespace.